Busulfan (Generic Name)

 Other Names: Myleran®

 Busulfan is a drug used to treat cancer.
-This drug is given orally.
+This drug can be given in the vein (IV) or by mouth.

 Possible Side Effects (More Common)